John Bowker (baseball): 2010

 Although Nate Schierholtz was expected to be the Giants' Opening Day right fielder in 2010, Bowker won the position after hitting six home runs in spring training.
 On April 7, Bowker hit a two-run home run against Brett Myers in a 10–4 victory over the Houston Astros.
 After batting .214 with four RBI in his first 10 games, Bowker was replaced by Schierholtz as the starting right fielder on April 17.
 On May 7, Bowker hit a ninth-inning game-tying home run against Francisco Rodríguez in an eventual 6–4 loss to the New York Mets.
 After batting .207 with 17 hits, 3 doubles, 3 home runs, and 8 RBI in 41 games, Bowker was optioned to Fresno on June 2 to make room for Pat Burrell on the roster.
 He was named the PCL Player of the Week from June 14 to June 21 after he had a 13-game hitting streak and a 6-game RBI streak end that week.

+Pittsburgh Pirates (2010–2011)

 After batting .310 with 61 hits, 12 doubles, 14 home runs, and 36 RBI in 51 games with Fresno, Bowker and Joe Martinez were traded to the Pittsburgh Pirates on July 31 for Javier López.

-Pittsburgh Pirates

 Upon being acquired, Bowker was assigned by the Pirates to the Indianapolis Indians of the triple-A International League, where he batted .319 in 25 games with 29 hits, 7 doubles, 2 triples, 4 home runs, and 10 RBI.
 He was called up to the Pittsburgh club on September 1 as rosters expanded.
 By September 13, he had taken over from Lastings Milledge as the Pirates' everyday right fielder.
 He hit a two-run home run against Barry Enright and had three hits on September 18 in a 9–6 victory over the Arizona Diamondbacks.
 Four days later, Bowker again had three hits and two RBI, including a solo home run against Kyle Lohse, in an 11–6 victory over the Cardinals.
 He had a pinch-hit three-run double against Mike MacDougal on September 28 in a 7–2 victory over the Cardinals.
 With the Pirates in 2010, Bowker batted .232 with 16 hits, 5 doubles, 2 home runs, and 13 RBI in 26 games.
 His major league totals from 2010 were 33 hits, 5 doubles, 8 home runs, and 21 RBI in 67 games.

-Bowker made the Pirates' Opening Day roster in 2011 as a reserve oufielder.
+Bowker made the Pirates' Opening Day roster in 2011 as a reserve outfielder.
 After he had 4 hits (1 double) and 2 RBI in 17 at-bats over 19 games, he was designated for assignment to make room on the roster for Xavier Paul on April 27.
 On May 4, he was assigned to Indianapolis after clearing waivers.
 In 106 games with Indianapolis, Bowker batted .306 with 129 hits, 27 doubles, 1 triple, 15 home runs, and 76 RBI (ninth in the league).
-On August 30, 2011, Bowker was traded to the Philadelphia Phillies for a player to be named later or cash.